quarkhopper/The-Reactor/notes/dev/component_pattern.md

 # Component Pattern Guide

 This document outlines the ideal pattern for creating well-encapsulated, functional components in the Reactor application.
-It's based on our experience refactoring components to remove the `useTestable` dependency, starting with the `KnobSelector` component and extending to the `IndicatorLight` component.
+It's based on our experience refactoring components to follow a self-contained pattern, starting with the `KnobSelector` component and extending to all components.

 ## Core Principles